steingabelgaard/partner-contact/partner_contact_birthdate/README.rst

 To install this module, you need to:

-* Ensure that the current contents of the *birthdate* field in the *res.partner* model in your database are empty or in a format easily readable by the python function strptime_ in case you want this module to automatically convert those to the new format.
 * Install the OCA repository `partner-contact`_.
 * Update your modules list.
 * Search and install this module.